6 minute Quick read.

 philosophy to minimize the use of technology in our life.
 And gain our precious

-autonomy – first step towards digital de-addiction
+autonomy – first step towards digital de-addiction.

 [This is my take or review/summary of 2nd chapter